Adelaide University

-Adelaide University (Tirkangkaku) is a planned public research university based in Adelaide, South Australia.
-Established in 2024, it will combine the University of Adelaide, the third-oldest university in Australia, and the University of South Australia (UniSA) which has an antecedent history dating back to 1856.
-It is expected to operate concurrently with the two neighbouring universities during a transition period with the merged university formally opening in January 2026.
+Adelaide University (Tirkangkaku) is a public research university based in Adelaide, Australia.
+Founded in 2024 and officially opened on 29 January 2026, it merged the University of Adelaide, the third-oldest university in Australia, and the University of South Australia (UniSA), which had an antecedent history dating back to 1856.
+Its two main campuses are located in the Adelaide city centre, one, City West, adjacent to the Adelaide BioMed City and near the Royal Adelaide Hospital, and the other, City East, located at the east end of North Terrace, near the Lot Fourteen tech precincts and containing the original University of Adelaide campus, with additional campuses located across its home state of South Australia.

 The two antecedent universities' histories date back to the former Royal South Australian Society of Arts.
-The University of Adelaide was founded in 1874 by the Union College with studies initially conducted at its Institute Building.
-The society was also the birthplace of the South Australian Institute of Technology founded in 1889 as the School of Mines and Industries.
-The institute later became the University of South Australia during the Dawkins Revolution following a merger with amalgamated colleges dating back to the School of Art, also founded at the society.
-The two universities, which account for approximately three-quarters of the state's public university population, agreed to merge as Adelaide University in mid-2023.
+The University of Adelaide was founded in 1874 by the Union College, with studies initially conducted at the Public Library of South Australia (now the State Library).
+The society was also the birthplace of the South Australian Institute of Technology (SAIT) founded in 1889 as the School of Mines and Industries.
+SAIT later became the University of South Australia during the Dawkins Revolution following a merger with amalgamated colleges dating back to the School of Art, also founded at the society.
+After a failed attempt to agree to a merger in 2018, the two universities agreed to merge in mid-2023.
+The combined Adelaide University was incorporated the following year and opened after two years of concurrent operations.

-The university will inherit seven campuses including the combined flagship Adelaide City campus in North Terrace, a tech-oriented campus in Mawson Lakes, the Magill campus specialising in social sciences, the Waite campus in Urrbrae and three regional campuses in Roseworthy, Mount Gambier and Whyalla.
-Its academic activities are currently divided between the two universities, which had a combined revenue of A$1.85 billion in 2023.
-It will also manage several museums and exhibitions in a range of fields, including the Samstag Museum and Adelaide Planetarium.
-It has been invited to join the Group of Eight, an association of research-intensive universities in Australia, and will play roles in the Australian space and defence sectors.
+The university has seven campuses, including the combined flagship Adelaide city centre campus in North Terrace; a STEM-oriented campus in Mawson Lakes; the Magill campus specialising in social sciences; the Waite campus in Urrbrae; and regional campuses in Roseworthy, Mount Gambier, and Whyalla.
+Its academic activities are organised into six constituent colleges which are subdivided into 29 academic schools.
+It also manages several museums and exhibits, including the Samstag Museum and Adelaide Planetarium.
+It is a member of the Group of Eight, an association of research-intensive universities in Australia, and is co-located with the Australian Space Agency and various defence technology companies.

-Adelaide University alumni, which will include those of the two antecedent universities, include the first female prime minister of Australia, two presidents of Singapore, the first astronaut born in Australia and the first demonstrator of nuclear fusion.
-The two universities have also produced a combined 117 Rhodes scholars, 173 Fulbright scholars and three Nobel laureates.
-Its history involve the development of penicillin, space exploration, sunscreen, the military tank, Wi-Fi, polymer banknotes and X-ray crystallography, and the study of viticulture and oenology.
+Alumni of the two antecedent universities include the first female prime minister of Australia, Julia Gillard; two presidents of Singapore; the first astronaut born in Australia, Andy Thomas; and the first demonstrator of nuclear fusion, Mark Oliphant.
+The two universities have also produced a combined 117 Rhodes scholars and 173 Fulbright scholars, and are associated with five Nobel laureates.